Skip to main content

 Intermediate

 Moving beyond foundational rights, the GDPR equips you with proactive tools to manage your wellness data actively.
 These rights allow you to determine how your data is used and to move it freely, placing you in the role of a director of your own health information.
-The right to and the right to object are central to this elevated level of control, transforming your relationship with wellness technology from passive use to active management.
+The right to data portability and the right to object are central to this elevated level of control, transforming your relationship with wellness technology from passive use to active management.

 The right to data portability is a particularly powerful instrument in a digital health ecosystem.
 It grants you the ability to obtain your personal data from a wellness app in a structured, commonly used, and machine-readable format.